gnois/losty/README.md

 #### Cookies

-Cookies are created using the response table:
+The cookie API is flexible thanks to Lua metatable.
+Cookies are created using the response table in 2 steps:
 ```
 local ck = r.cookie('biscuit', true, nil, '/')  -- step 1
-local data = ck(nil, true, r.secure, value) -- step 2 (optional)
+local data = ck(nil, true, r.secure(), value) -- step 2

+-- if value is an encoding function, data can be used as a table that will be stored in the cookie
+data.id = xxx
+data.token = yyy

 ```
-1. r.cookie is called with a name, and optional httponly, domain and path.
-These 4 parameters are used to identify cookie for deletion later, if needed.
+Step 1. r.cookie is called with a name, and optional httponly, domain and path.
+These 4 parameters make up the identity of a cookie, which is required if deletion is intended.
-2. r.cookie returns a callable table, which is the cookie key/value object.
-It can optionally be called to specify age, samesite, secure and cookie value.
+Step 2. r.cookie returns another function, which must be called to specify age, samesite, secure and cookie value.
+- The age can be nil, +ve or -ve number
+  * nil means the cookie will be deleted upon browser close
+  * +ve is the number of secs for the cookie to last
+  * -ve means it will be deleted when the response is returned, and samesite, secure and value is not needed. eg:  ck(-100)

 - The cookie value is optional.
 It can be:
-  * nil if cookie is to be deleted
   * a simple string, treated as is
   * an encoding function, such as json.encode(), which encodes the callable table as a cookie key/value object

 Response headers including cookies are accumulated and finally set into `ngx.headers`.
 Setting `ngx.headers` directly prior to the last handler return, shd also work as expected.

-#### Note

-It is not recommended to call `ngx.flush()` or `ngx.eof()` in handlers, unless you want to short circuit Losty dispatcher and return control to nginx immediately.
-In such case, you may also use `return ngx.exit(status)`.
-This is useful for example to use error_page directive in nginx.conf instead of using Losty generated error page.

 ### Session

-Session is implemented via a pair of cookies, one bears the encrypted data and the other is the signature.
+Session is implemented via a pair of cookies, one bearing the encrypted data, which is httponly and the other bears its signature, which is javascript readable.
+This allows javascript to detect cookie changes, and act accordingly without additional server round trip.

 ```
 var session = require('losty.sess')
-var sess = session('somename', "This IS secret", "this-is_key")
+var sess = session('candy', "This IS secret", "this-is_key")

 w.post('/login', function(q, r)
 	r.headers["Content-Type"] = "application/json"